 - Catacomb of Kom ash-Shuqqafa Ticket Price: 80 EGP

 Library of Alexandria

 The Library of Alexandria was one of the greatest and most famous libraries of the ancient world.
 A master collection of knowledge that expanded during Greek rule.
-Destroyed by a fire in the 1st Century BC, what stands in Alexandria now is a new library that is just metres away from the perceived site of the ancient one.
-It stands with the same ethos – a centrepiece of scholarship and knowledge, available to all.
+Destroyed by a fire in the 1st Century BC, what stands in Alexandria now is a new library that is just metres away from the ancient one’s perceived site.
+It stands with the same ethos – a centrepiece of scholarship and knowledge available to all.

 - Opening hours: 10:00 – 19:00 (Monday-Thursday and Sunday), 14:00 – 19:00 (Friday), 14:00 – 16:00 (Saturday),